Xolotl

 In Aztec mythology, Xolotl ([ˈʃolot͡ɬ]) was a god of fire and lightning.
-He was commonly depicted as a dog-headed man and was a soul-guide for the dead.
-He was also god of twins, monsters, misfortune, sickness, and deformities.
-Xolotl is the canine brother and twin of Quetzalcoatl, the pair being sons of the virgin Chimalma.
-He is the dark personification of Venus, the evening star, and was associated with heavenly fire.
-The Axolotl is named after him.
+He was commonly depicted as a dog-headed man and was a psychopomp.
+He was also god of twins, monsters, death, misfortune, sickness, and deformities.
+Xolotl is the canine brother and twin of Quetzalcōātl, the pair being sons of the virgin Chīmalmā.
+He is the dark personification of Venus as the Evening Star, and was associated with heavenly fire.
+The axolotl is named after him.